Do I need health insurance abroad?

 Students are covered under the ACE policy during the program dates for travel, either program-related or personal with the exception of travel to "war risk" countries.
 Per the ACE Policy, Personal Deviation (any personal travel outside program dates) is covered for only 7 days either before or after the official program dates.

-Am I covered by the ACE policy if I travel before the program or after the program ends?
+Am I covered by the CHUBB policy if I travel before the program or after the program ends?

 If my laptop is stolen when I’m on the program, am I covered by Dickinson insurance?